karmada-io/karmada/docs/userguide/propagate-dependencies.md

 # Propagate dependencies
-Deployment, Job, Pod, DaemonSet and StatefulSet dependencies (ConfigMaps and Secrets) can be propagated to member clusters automatically.
+Deployment, Job, Pod, DaemonSet and StatefulSet dependencies (ConfigMaps, Secrets and ServiceAccounts) can be propagated to member clusters automatically.
 This document demonstrates how to use this feature.
 For more design details, please refer to [dependencies-automatically-propagation](../proposals/dependencies-automatically-propagation/README.md)